Pokémon Red, Blue, and Yellow: Release

 In Japan, Pocket Monsters Red and Green were the first versions released.
 Development was completed by October 1995 and release was originally planned for December 21, 1995, but was delayed until February 27, 1996 because the derivative products were not yet ready for sale.
 After a slow start they continued to sell well.
 Several months later, Pocket Monsters Blue was released in Japan as a mail-order-only special edition to subscribers of CoroCoro Comic on October 15, 1996.
 It was later released to general retail on October 10, 1999.
 It features updated in-game artwork and new dialogue.
 Using Blastoise as its mascot, the code, script, and artwork for Blue were used for the international releases of Red and Green, which were renamed to Red and Blue.
-The Japanese Blue edition features all but a handful of Pokémon available in Red and Green, making certain Pokémon exclusive to the original editions.

 To create more interest, Tajiri revealed an extra Pokémon called Mew hidden within them, which he believed "created a lot of rumors and myths about the game" and "kept the interest alive".
 The creature was originally added by Shigeki Morimoto as an internal prank and was not intended to be exposed to consumers.
 It was not until later that Nintendo decided to distribute Mew through a Nintendo promotional event.
 However, in 2003, a glitch was discovered which allowed players to obtain Mew without relying on official Nintendo events.

 During the North American localization of Pokémon, a small team led by Hiro Nakamura went through the individual Pokémon, renaming them for western audiences based on their appearance and characteristics after approval from Nintendo.
 In addition, during this process, Nintendo trademarked the 151 Pokémon names in order to ensure they would be unique to the franchise.
 During the translation process, it became apparent that simply altering the text from Japanese to English was impossible; the games had to be entirely reprogrammed from scratch due to the fragile state of their source code, a side effect of the unusually lengthy development time.
-Therefore, the games were based on the more modern Japanese version of Blue; modeling its programming and artwork after Blue, but keeping the same distribution of Pokémon found in the Japanese Red and Green cartridges.
+Therefore, the games were based on the more modern Japanese version of Blue; modeling its programming and artwork after Blue but keeping the same distribution of Pokémon found in the Japanese Red and Green cartridges.